 - Early Start Denver Model Curriculum Checklist for Young Children with Autism.
 This checklist is an essential component of the ESDM.

-- A guide for parents, caregivers, family-members, professionals, and related individuals interacting with young children with ASD and related disorders.
+- A guide for parents, caregivers, family-members, professionals, and related individuals interacting with young children with autism and related diagnoses.
 An Early Start for Your Child with Autism: Using Everyday Activities to help Kids Connect, Communicate, and Learn (Rogers, Dawson, & Vismara, 2012).
 This handbook has practical information written in a comprehensive manner.
-The strategies listed in this book can be helpful for all young children, not just those with ASD and related disorders.
+The strategies listed in this book can be helpful for all young children, not just those with autism and related diagnoses.

 - UC Davis Mind Institute ESDM Training Program.
 This is where much of the research-based work related to ESDM occurs.